Space, the three-dimensional expanse in which the world rests, is everything that is not you.

 “That was so happy,” said panel moderator Nicholas Watson, RI ’09, a professor of English at Harvard.
 “One barefoot person … transfixes a whole room.”

 “Artists offer us another mode of thinking,” said Ewa Lajer-Burcharth during the conference’s first session.
 She is Radcliffe’s senior adviser in the humanities and Harvard’s William Dorr Boardman Professor of Fine Arts.

 Issues of space and gender are not new.
 But the conference was intended to expand that discourse, she said.
 It brought up gender- and space-related issues of migration, non-Western perspectives on personal space, architecture, borders, sexual violence, and new digital communities that for better or for worse test gender’s meaning.

 During the panel on interior space, Judith Donath, a Berkman Faculty Fellow at Harvard Law School, said the Internet has not lived up to the ideal that it would usher in a new age on post-gender space, in which men and women could roam freely without the burdens (or expectations) of gender identity.

 For one, she said, the Internet is a place that people — suddenly bodyless — can lie about gender for excitement, comfort, or fun.
 But their words may betray them, said Donath.
-Men remain more aggressive in that arena of expression than women are.
+Even online, men remain more aggressive than women.

 Space is a battleground in the gender wars, in part because of a cultural norm accepted for centuries: Men filled up space like Zeus, and women like a quiet wraith.